stregea/DBManagementSystem/README.md

 This project is the semester-long project required for CSCI-421 @ Rochester Institute of Technology.<br/> The primary objective of this project is to implement a Database Management System.

+# Compilation
+To create the executable move to the DBManagementSystem directory and enter on commandline: gcc -o name_of_exe src/drivers/phase1.c src/c/*c

+# Run Program
+Once the executable is created enter: ./name_of_exe  /<DatabasePath> to run the program.

 # Project Details
 The project will be broken into 4 phases, and a group evaluation.
 Each phase will build on the prior phase.<br />